SuperClaude-Org/SuperCodex_Framework/Docs/Reference/integration-patterns.md

 - **Community Leadership**: Mentoring and knowledge sharing

 ### Success Indicators:
-- Can integrate SuperGemini with any development framework
+- Can integrate SuperCodex with any development framework
 - Masters performance optimization across all layers
 - Develops custom integration patterns for specific domains
-- Contributes to SuperGemini framework development
+- Contributes to SuperCodex framework development

 ---

-**Remember**: Integration mastery comes from understanding both SuperGemini capabilities and target framework patterns.
+**Remember**: Integration mastery comes from understanding both SuperCodex capabilities and target framework patterns.
 Focus on systematic integration, performance optimization, and comprehensive validation for production-ready results.